stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ### Global functions

-- `processMidi(midiPort, msg)`: Main entry point of the script.
+- `onMidiMessage(midiPort, msg)`: Main entry point of the script.
 This function is called by the module on each incoming MIDI message `msg`, received from MIDI input port `midiPort` (always *1* for this version).
+- `onLoad()`: Optional.
+Called once, right after the script's top-level code runs, when the script has loaded successfully.
+Use it in place of a manually-called `init()` function at the bottom of the file.
+- `onUnload()`: Optional.
+Called once, right before the script's state is torn down — the script is being replaced by another, the module is reset, or the module is removed from the patch.
+This is the only reliable place to send cleanup messages, such as a note off for anything the script left sounding; nothing else gets a chance to release those notes afterward. **In JavaScript (Elk), define it with plain assignment, not `let`:** `onUnload = function() { ... };` — see [JavaScript (Elk)](#javascript-elk) below.
 - `log(str)`: Prints string `str` on the display of the module.
 - `overlay(str1, [str2], [str3])`: Displays string `str1` in an Rack overlay widget.